mgovers/thesisRPR/README.md

    TCalculateConsistentCoeff.cpp:
 	-in CalcA1(...) and CalcA2(...): made some major adjustments to Mint implem. concerning EM charge and FF -in CalcA5(...): implemented Mint and included the adjustments like in the above line.
+	NOTE: no implementation of observ.mintmanager (part of arg of CalcAi(...) ) was made yet => must be fixed before testing...
+	-implemented default (observ.mintmanager not implemented => particletwo==NULL), not sure if work yet => TEST!!!!

+30/11/2016:
+   TCalculateConsistentCoeff.cpp: Fixed some very important sign errors.
-	NOTE: no implementation of observ.mintmanager (part of args of CalcAi(...) ) was made yet => must be fixed before testing...
+	NOTE: no implementation of observ.mintmanager (part of arg of CalcAi(...) ) was made yet => must be fixed before testing...
 	-implemented default (observ.mintmanager not implemented => particletwo==NULL), not sure if work yet => TEST!!!!